At face value, a statistics PhD seems like a sound career investment, the ticket to higher paying jobs and career growth.

 But beyond the great statistics PhD salary data, there are many other variables that make the answer a little less clear.
 When you think about the time commitment - almost 8 years - and the average salaries between master’s and PhD students in statistics, you’ll see that there are a number of trade-offs and that the bump in earnings isn’t so significant as to be a no-brainer.

 That’s not to say there aren’t tons of great benefits of a PhD, because there are.
 For one, a PhD provides much more specialized knowledge, which can help you land competitive, more senior-level jobs.
 (It’s a preferred qualification for many Google jobs, in fact.)
 And of course, the average starting salaries for statistics PhDs are very enticing.

-To help answer the question, "Is a PhD worth it?" we took a closer look at salary data for statistics PhDs, as well as some of the pros and cons of pursuing a PhD for your data science career.
+To help answer the question, "Is a PhD worth it?" we took a closer look at salaries for data scientists and statistics PhDs, as well as some of the pros and cons of pursuing a PhD for your data science career.

 PhD In Stats: Salary Comparison

 It’s probably not all that surprising that a PhD can increase your earnings, often by 2X or 3X.
 That’s really across the board, in all industries.
 For example, according to the Bureau of Labor Statistics, median weekly pay for a PhD ($1,885) was 45% higher than bachelor’s ($1,305) in 2020.